-The court of appeals gave short shrift to Simpson's contention that her First was based on her particular religious faith.
+The court of appeals gave short shrift to Simpson's contention that her First Amendment rights were violated, notwithstanding the fact that the County's decision was based on her particular religious faith.
 The court simply reasoned that the power to appoint the person giving the invocation necessarily included the power to exclude representatives of any particular faith.